n-reeves/n-reeves.github.io/_posts/2025-1-13-speech-enhancement-network.md

 ## Introduction
 Speech enhancement aims to improve the audibility and clarity of speech in noisy or reverberant environments.
 This project explores a neural network-based approach for reducing background noise and echo while enhancing speech quality.
 The system leverages a Complex U-Net architecture trained to process noisy and reverberant audio, focusing on single-channel, two-speaker scenarios.

+The [project page](https://n-reeves.github.io/projects/Neural-Speech-Enhancement/) on this topic contains an interactive demo that allows you to test the model yourself.

 _Disclaimer on generative AI use:_ This document was created with the help of ChatGPT, which summarized key content from a more comprehensive paper I wrote.
 I have verified the accuracy of the information listed here and edited the content where appropriate.

 ---